HenrikWarf/deploy_agent_base/README.md

-# ADK Agent Deployment to Vertex AI
+# ADK Agent Deployment to Vertex AI Template

-This project contains Python scripts to define and deploy a sample Agent Development Kit (ADK) agent to the Vertex AI Agent Engine.
+This project provides a generic template for defining and deploying a sample Agent Development Kit (ADK) agent to the Vertex AI Agent Engine.

 ## Project Structure